Writing a Custom Grader

 The fastest way to scaffold a new task — coral init my-task — drops a

-task.yaml plus an eval/grader.py file you can edit:
+task.yaml plus a packaged grader stub you can edit:

 from coral.grader import TaskGrader